 Furthermore, the 686 comes with white outline sights that are simple to adjust.
 This aids precision in low-light circumstances.
 Moreover, you can always change them if you desire something else.

 You may use the 686 to shoot either .357 Magnum or .38 Special bullets.
-The smaller .38 special rounds have far less recoil than the .357 Magnum.
-But the .38 special rounds are less expensive, making it an ideal ammo to use.
+The smaller .38 special rounds have far less recoil than the .357 Magnum and are less expensive, great for training or recoil-sensitive shooters.

 |Barrel Length||2.5, 3, 4, 5, 6, and 8.325 inches|